Anatomy of the Vaginal Area

 Diagram of the vaginal area.
 External and inside the vaginal anatomyVaginal Anatomy diagram

 Of course, we know this amazing body part gives us intense sexual pleasure.
-But it can cause much pain when it's not lubricated.
+But it can cause much pain when there is a lack of vaginal lubrication.

 Most amazing of all is that it can bring another tiny human being to the world.
 Awe-inspiring!